 The Path to Winning

-House Democrats have introduced the For the People Act, sweeping anti-corruption and voting rights legislation that would increase transparency, reduce the impact of big money in our politics, and protect and strengthen voting rights for all Americans.
+The For the People Act is a sweeping anti-corruption and voting rights package that would increase transparency, reduce the impact of big money in our politics, and protect and strengthen voting rights for all Americans.

 Passing this bill would help us build our democracy back stronger and start dismantling the systemic racism that has long suppressed Black and Brown voters.

-Make a call to your representative, urging them to support this democracy-strengthening legislation and not let the filibuster stand in the way.
+Make a call to your senators, urging them to support this democracy-strengthening legislation and not let the filibuster stand in the way.